osrf/gazebo_tutorials/gazebojs_install_mac/tutorial.md

     homebrew/versions/node04
     node nodebrew leafnode nodenv

-Gazebo 6 is compatible with node 0.10 (which is the version of node that is bundled with Ubuntu 14.04).
-The following versions have been found to work well together: node v0.10.40, npm 2.14.4 (node package manager), and Gazebo 6.4.
+Gazebo-classic 6 is compatible with node 0.10 (which is the version of node that is bundled with Ubuntu 14.04).
+The following versions have been found to work well together: node v0.10.40, npm 2.14.4 (node package manager), and Gazebo-classic 6.4.

 To install node: